Min2323/Min2323.github.io/_pages/about.md

 While I found clinical practice rewarding, I gradually realized that through research, I could help not just individual patients, but potentially many more people.
 This led me to pursue a PhD in biomedical informatics, where **I aim to realize the promise of precision medicine by leveraging the vast and diverse data generated in hospitals.**

-My research goal is **to integrate clinical data science, pharmacoepidemiology, and medical AI to develop frameworks that advance precision medicine by combining real-world electronic health records with multi-omics data.** I hope to support better, more personalized decisions in patient care.
+My research goal is **to integrate clinical data science, pharmacoepidemiology, and medical AI to develop frameworks that advance precision medicine by combining diverse modality of biological and clinical data.** I hope to support better, more personalized decisions in patient care.

 **I’m continuing to learn and grow in this field, with the hope that my work can contribute to improving the lives of patients through data-driven, human-centered innovation in medicine.**